 - All staff then use the progression grid to plan the Long-Term Planning Overview for their year group that follows the school’s agreed format.
 In this they make any meaningful links across subjects that will support pupils to know more and remember more, more effectively.

 - Individual staff then map out the learning in each subject in more detail in their Medium-Term Planning.
 The format and detail for this is for staff to decide.
 Planning should be as detailed as is needed to ensure that the implementation process is secure and impacts positively on pupils.

-- Leaders will check whether the quality of the school’s intent is effective and builds a coherently sequenced curriculum towards agreed goals.
-They will do this by reviewing the progression grids and the LTPs and ensuring that this matches the work being delivered in classrooms and the evidence in pupils’ books.
+Leaders will check whether the quality of the school’s intent is being implemented effectively.
+They will do this by ensuring work being delivered in classrooms and the evidence in pupils’ books, matches the progression grids.